iShuga139/node-stream-app/sender/README.md

 # RECEIVED

-Application that streams data through POST request to a server
+Application that streams data through a POST request to a server

 ## Table of Contents